 We came to Portugal ready to sample some local booze, as we heard it was a big part of this country’s culture.
-On our second day in Lisbon, we walked through the doors of Institute of Port Wines, prepared to take our alcohol education to the next level.
-Port wine, a red, rich, dessert wine is probably the most well-known type of Portuguese wines.
+On our second day in Lisbon, we walked through the doors of the Institute of Port Wines, prepared to take our alcohol education to the next level.
+Port wine, a red, rich, dessert wine is probably the most well-known type of Portuguese wine.
 I never quite liked it due to its heavy taste.
 But we were in a rainy Lisbon and had no plans for the evening.
-The Institute of Port Wines is located in the 18th-century mansion and its interior looks like a very upscale wine bar, which slightly upset Julia who was expecting more of a classroom experience.
+The Institute of Port Wines is located in an 18th-century mansion and its interior looks like a very upscale wine bar, which slightly upset Julia who was expecting more of a classroom experience.
 Inside, we were seated in comfortable armchairs and offered to try three out of several hundred different types of ports.
 There were red and tawny ports, with flavors of chocolate, berries, caramel, and cinnamon, from recent 3-year-old batches to wine from 20-year-old barrels.
 The waiter gave us a very short presentation identifying the name and year of each wine and left us to enjoy the ports.
 Although each glass was barely half-filled, when he came back to collect our empty glasses, he found us completely and hopelessly drunk.
-Our already low tolerance for alcohol topped with surprisingly high alcohol content disguised by sticky-sweet taste had us giggling ridiculously, as Julia demanded to see her diploma as the new graduate of the Institute of Port Wines.
+Our already low tolerance for alcohol topped with surprisingly high alcohol content, disguised by sticky-sweet taste, had us giggling ridiculously as Julia demanded to see her diploma as the newest graduate of the Institute of Port Wines.
 The waiter showed no appreciation for this highly “original” joke, but we were in a great mood, stumbling out of our new “alma mater” into the warm and rainy Lisbon evening.
 The fuzzy lights of the streetlights seemed even fuzzier now.

 If you don’t like heavy wines, like me, Portugal has something else in store for you.
 Going to Portugal, we were intrigued by and eager to try Portuguese green wines (vinho verde).
 The green wines we tried were light and refreshing and would have been a great way to cool down on a particularly warm day.
 But the word “green” in the name tricked us a little bit.
 When we ordered green wine for the first time, on our first day in Portugal, the wine that was delivered to our table was definitely not green in color.

 It turns out “green” wine means “young” wine and is released only 3-6 months after harvest.
 It has nothing to do with the color.
 Turned off by the fact that she was not going to be drinking what she expected to look like “witches’ brew”, Julia barely even sampled the wine, leaving me with the entire small bottle.
-We just had a long sleepless intercontinental flight and were planning on going to museum after dinner, before turning in to bed early.
+We just had a long sleepless intercontinental flight and were planning on going to a museum after dinner, before turning in to bed early.
 One small bottle of not-even-green wine completely destroyed all our plans for this evening.
 After finishing two and a half glasses, I slowly lifted my head towards Julia.